jeremyButtler/alnSeq/README.md

 ### Using the python functions

-The python wrapper functions take in an reference and query sequence and return an aligned reference and query sequence.
+The python wrapper functions take in an reference and query sequence and returns an aligned reference and query sequence.
 The returned item is a list, which has the reference sequence (ret[0]), the query sequence (ret[1]), and a score (ret[2]; is always 0 for the Hirschberg).